 My Fonts and Colors Changed After Switching Squarespace Templates, Can that be Fixed?

 When your fonts and colors change after switching Squarespace templates, the cause is straightforward: each 7.0 template has its own Site Styles defaults.
 Switching templates resets the visual styling to the new template's defaults.
-Your content is intact - only the styling needs to be reconfigured.
+Your content is intact, and only the styling needs to be reconfigured.
 This guide covers exactly why this happens and how to restore your fonts and colors quickly.

 My Fonts and Colors Changed After Switching Squarespace Templates, Can that be Fixed?